 - Buttresses and Flying Buttresses

 This tour is a great way to see many of Barcelona’s top attractions in a full-day tour.
 Our customers love this tour because it simplifies the experience.
-We arrange the admission, getting from place to place, and organize the best tour guides.
+We arrange admission, local transport, and organize the best tour guides.

 We recommend this tour by far for anyone looking to visit Sagrada Familia while in Barcelona.
 It is an amazing way to see the city and you will accomplish so much that your sangria will taste even better at the end of the day!

-On this tour, get skip-the-line tickets and enjoy all the stories and insights of your local expert guide as they take you through every inch of Sagrada Familia, including up to the famous basilica towers.
-From there, you’ll get fantastic views of the city.
+On this tour, get skip-the-line tickets and enjoy all the stories and insights of your local expert guide as they take you through every inch of Sagrada Familia.
 It’s a great way to fully appreciate this incredible structure, the artist behind it, and the layers of meaning—which we are certain will make you see everything in a new light.

 Not ready to book a tour?
-Check out our Barcelona Guide for more resources.
+Check out our Sagrada Familia Guide for more resources.

 Where To Eat Nearby